ruricolist/cmd/README.md

    ≡ (cmd "bash -c" '("exit 1"))
    ```

+   Keywords in the list are treated exactly like keywords as
+   arguments.

+3. Keywords that are subcommand dividers (like `|`) are handled
-3. A literal keyword, along with the next value, is passed through as
+   internally by `cmd`.
+Otherwise, a literal keyword, along with the
-   a keyword argument to UIOP.
+   next value, is passed through as a keyword argument to UIOP.

    ``` lisp
    (cmd "bash -c 'exit 1'" :ignore-error-status t)